Madeira Island - Day 4 - Exploring Funchal - Part 4

 Although I had only drunk three samples, I was feeling quite squiffy and took a seat in the Municipal Gardens watching a swan showering beneath the fountains.

-With time to spare, I decided to seek out the restaurant Marta had recommended for our evening meal before the fireworks display later on the week.
+With time to spare, I decided to seek out the restaurant I had been recommended for our evening meal before the fireworks display later in the week.
 Rounding the corner I came face to face with this bizarre spectacle: red bull or mad cow?
 The wine tasting had definitely gone to my head!